rje42/rje42.github.io/content/_index.md

         Causal inference, graphical models and more!

-        I am an Associate Professor of Statistics at the University of Oxford, and a Tutorial Fellow of Jesus College.
+        I am a Professor of Statistical Science at the University of Oxford, and a Tutorial Fellow of Jesus College.
 My research interests are in causal inference and search, graphical models, latent variables, and algebraic statistics.
 Applications area of interest are medicine,